FlyingDiver/Indigo-lifx-bridge/README.md

 The Configuration UI for this plugin is taken from the Alexa-Hue plugin.
 Thanks for the Unlicense!

+**PluginID**: com.flyingdiver.indigoplugin.lifxbridge

 ### Broadcast Messages

-	PluginID: com.flyingdiver.indigoplugin.lifxbridge

 None at this time

 ## License